mozilla-releng/relengdocs/software.rst

 1. A developer pushes a commit to the mozilla-central repo.
 2. Firefox is then installed on all our supported versions of Windows, Mac os x, Linux, and Android.
 3. All tests and profiling suites (mochitests, reftests, talos, etc) are then ran against each newly build Firefox.
-4. Logs are uploaded to :ref:`TBPL`, with status of how everything went.
+4. Logs are uploaded to :ref:`Treeherder`, with status of how everything went.

 Buildbot has a concept of masters and slaves.
 As the names imply, the masters are the brains, and the slaves are the headless chickens who are told what to do.